jaspector

 Contact town for current office hours.

-Typical inspection sequence: Contact office for project-specific sequence.
+Typical sequence: Contact office for project-specific sequence.

 Governed by Acworth Zoning Ordinance; contact Selectmen's Office to confirm.
 The Board of Selectmen grants or denies Building Permit applications per the Zoning Ordinance.

-1. Contact Town Hall at (603) 835-6879 to confirm whether a building permit is required and obtain the permit application.
+To apply for a building permit in Acworth, NH, follow these steps: 1.
+Contact Town Hall at (603) 835-6879 to confirm whether a building permit is required and obtain the permit application.
 2. The Board of Selectmen enforces the Zoning Ordinance and grants or denies Building Permit applications.
 3. Prepare site plan and construction documents as required.
 4. Submit completed application to Town Hall.
 5. Board of Selectmen reviews and approves or denies the application.
 6. Permit issued upon approval; post on job site.
 7. Schedule required inspections.
 8. Final inspection.